mataroa-blog/mataroa/README.md

 ### Dependencies with venv

-If one is not using nix, then one can use [venv](https://docs.python.org/3/library/venv.html):
+If one is not using nix, they can use [venv](https://docs.python.org/3/library/venv.html):

 ```sh